2013: THE CHILDREN’S BOOK BANK

 2012: PORTLAND VETERANS ACUPUNCTURE PROJECT

 It’s a reality of war: years and even decades after combat, too many service members continue to struggle with war’s devastating effects on their bodies and their spirits.
 In fact, up to 20 percent of Iraq and Afghanistan war vets and up to 30 percent of Vietnam vets suffer from PTSD or other stress-related ailments.
 Acupuncture has been shown to help relieve symptoms, yet veterans’ benefits rarely cover the treatment.
 So when a new generation of soldiers began returning from Iraq and Afghanistan, retired Portland VA Hospital researcher Prudence Marshall, VA doctor Diane Miller, and licensed acupuncturist Rick DeTroy took matters into their own hands, literally.
 With no website and no budget, in 2007 they rented a small sanctuary in a Southeast church, filled it with lounge chairs, and started offering donation-only acupuncture to veterans every Thursday night.
-Over five years, the number of veterans the group helps has ballooned.
+Over seven years, the number of veterans the group helps has ballooned.
 In the first year, the group saw two, maybe three vets a night.
 Today, it’s more like 25—on a shoestring budget.
-In 2011, the group administered 1,254 treatments for vets and their spouses and received a mere $4,131 for the effort, an average of just $3.29 per treatment.
+The group administers roughly 1,200 treatments for vets and their spouses and receives an average of just $3.29 per treatment.
 (Acupuncturists often charge $75 or more per treatment session.)
 But the scene inside the church provides a testament to acupuncture’s priceless power.
 After the needles go in, chatter falls away, visible agitation ceases, and arms and legs relax.
 The relief is palpable—and for veterans like Adam Black, a soldier in Operation Iraqi Freedom and other tours who suffers from PTSD, the weekly treatments are life renewing.
 “I come in crawling,” he says, “and I leave walking.”

 2011: Farmers Ending Hunger